chainstack/docs/docs/tutorials/decentralized-reputation-on-multichain.md

 1. With Chainstack, create a [Consortium project](/glossary/consortium-project).
 1. With Chainstack, deploy a MultiChain network.
-1. With Chainstack, get your MultiChain node access information.
+1. With Chainstack, get your MultiChain node access and credentials.
 1. With Chainstack, invite members to your project.
 1. Ensure each member runs a node.
 1. With MultiChain, issue a reputation token.